sasigulipalli/IDENTIFY-AADHAR-PAN-AND-EXTRACT-DETAILS-FROM-AADHAR-PAN-CARD/README.md

 2. OPEN DETECT.ipynb notebook and change the path to your respective input image path and run the notebook

 3. GIve output path for the data to be stored in .json /.txt file

+4. You can see the final ouput obtained and the details stored in info.json which describes the type of the image(whether aadhar/pan) and its relevant details